Peter Christofilakos

-Peter Harold Christofilakos (born May 28, 1981) is a former professional American football kicker.
+Peter Harold Christofilakos (born May 28, 1981) is an American former professional football kicker.
 He attended the University of Illinois and was a soccer team player.
 He was a member of the Bloomington Extreme/Edge and Arizona Rattlers.

 High school

 Peter played soccer and football at Sacred Heart-Griffin High School.
 He holds the Central State 8 Conference's record for longest field goals with a 46 yarder.
 He was a three-year starter on the soccer team.
 His senior year, he was named All-state in soccer as well as football.
 He led the soccer team to the 1999 tournament and was named Most Valuable Player.
 To this day he still holds the school record in soccer goals with 123.
 In his senior year he played in the All-Star game for Central Illinois.
 He was the captain of the North Team.
 He was a Two-time Adidas soccer All-American.
 Peter was a member of the Olympic Development Program and was chosen for the soccer national team.
 At the age of 15 Peter was given an opportunity to play professional soccer in Greece but turned it down to focus on his education.